-Our mission is to become a worldwide reference for education in the field for all professionals involved in the process to dissemintate knowledge & skills of Acute Cardiovascular Care
+Our mission is to become a worldwide reference for education in the field for all professionals involved in the process to disseminate knowledge & skills of Acute Cardiovascular Care.

 Our mission is to promote excellence in clinical diagnosis, research, technical development, and education in cardiovascular imaging in Europe.

-Our mission: To promote excellence in research, practice, education and policy in cardiovascular health, primary and secondary prevention.
+Our mission is to promote excellence in research, practice, education and policy in cardiovascular health, primary and secondary prevention.

-Our goal is to reduce the burden in cardiovascular disease in Europe through percutaneous cardiovascular interventions.
+Our mission is to reduce the burden of cardiovascular disease through percutaneous cardiovascular interventions.

-To improve quality of life and logevity, through better prevention, diagnosis and treatment of heart failure, including the establishment of networks for its management, education and research.
+Our mission is to improve quality of life and longevity, through better prevention, diagnosis and treatment of heart failure, including the establishment of networks for its management, education and research.

-Working Groups goals is to stimulate and disseminate scientific knowledge in different fields of cardiology.
+The ESC Working Groups' goal is to stimulate and disseminate scientific knowledge in different fields of cardiology.

-ESC Councils goal is to share knowledge among medical professionals practising in specific cardiology domains.
+The ESC Councils' goal is to share knowledge among medical professionals practicing in specific cardiology domains.

 Accreditation refers both to the accreditation of educational programmes by an accreditation body/ authority and, also to the accreditation of institutions/ laboratories.

-ESC submits its educational programmes to the EBAC for accreditation.
-The European Board for Accreditation in Cardiology (EBAC) accredits international CME (Continuing Medical Education) programmes in cardiology, such as:
+The Accreditation Council for Continuing Medical Education (EACCME) accredits international CME (Continuing Medical Education) programmes in cardiology, such as:

-For more information, visit the EBAC Web Site.
+For more information, visit the UEMS-EACCME website.

-With their programme of accreditation for laboratories, EACVI are setting the standards in laboratory practice and patient care.The objectives are to:
+With their programme of accreditation for laboratories, EACVI is setting the standards in laboratory practice and patient care.

 EHRA is launching a new initiative that aims to recognise, acknowledge and support good educational practices provided by EP centres.